 The Board trusts that you will respect the principle of strict confidentiality and restrict knowledge of your recommendation to your immediate family, and, in so far as necessary, professional associates.

 The timescales vary but in general terms can take between four to six weeks to complete.
-Successful applicants will be informed by the Scottish Government’s Justice Directorate officials, in strictest confidence, that their name is going forward to the Palace, and an announcement will be made only after Her Majesty has signed the Royal Warrant of Appointment.
+Successful applicants will be informed by the Scottish Government’s Justice Directorate officials, in strictest confidence, that their name is going forward to the Palace, and an announcement will be made only after His Majesty has signed the Royal Warrant of Appointment.

 Again, timescales vary but in general terms can take up to 16 weeks to complete.
 This is all dependent on the office you are applying for and the number of applications submitted.